Sheep and Wolves: Animation

 Animators used 3D stereoscopy art for the sheep and wolves characters of the film.
 The animation department's most complex assignment was having to deal with controlling the wool for the characters.
 Volkov explained that "working with wool took a lot of time and became a serious test of the professionalism of our animators."
 The characters with "straight" hair had only two layers of fur, while figures with woolly hair was made up of many layers.
 Thus, the scenes that regard the wolf pack were produced first.
-The amount of wool a character had in each shot was determined by their distance from the camera in order to achieve an "organic" look.
+The amount of wool a character had in each shot was determined by their distance from the camera to achieve an "organic" look.

 Volkov described the tournament scene, with consisted of 1,300 sheep figures, as the most difficult to animate.
 The smoothness of Cliff's feather was another part of the animation labeled by the Volkov as hard to work with.
 All of the animators watched animal behavior and nature as reference to make the film look realistic.
 Programmers from Ireland were hired to convey naturalistic plant and tree growth by analyzing time lapse videos of plant germination.
 Translations also presented a challenge because the comedic lines had the potential to be misinterpreted.